rjpxviii/earthquake-leaflet-visualization/README.md

 - **Layers**:
     - **Reference**: Base map.
-    - **Outdoors**: A detailed representation of the Earth's surface that uses contour lines to depict elevation and terrain features
+    - **Topographical**: A detailed representation of the Earth's surface that uses contour lines to depict elevation and terrain features

 - **Layer Control**:
     - Users can switch between various base maps and toggle the visibility of earthquake markers and tectonic plate boundaries.